bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 post_year: 2020
 post_day: 15
 title: Have a merry hybrid Christmas
-ingress: 2020 has been and still is a special year for us because of the pandemic dominating most of the news (fake or not) - but for Santa Claus who apparently is immune to the pandemic - 2020 is still a special year.
-It is the year when he begun his journey towards the cloud for his on-northpole infrastructure.
+ingress: 2020 has been, and still is a special year for us because of the pandemic dominating most of the news (fake or not).
+Despite the fact that he apparently is immune, is has still been a special year also for Santa Claus.
+  2020 is the year when he begun his journey towards the cloud for his on-northpole infrastructure.
 links:
   - title: Santa Claus is immune
     url: https://eu.usatoday.com/story/news/nation/2020/11/20/covid-19-and-christmas-santa-immune-coronavirus-fauci-says/3777871001/